When I read God's Word, I hear Him speak

 It's fascinating to see marriage present in the very first chapter of Torah, the Old Testament of the Bible.
 In the order of creation, following the creation of livestock, creeping things and beasts, Mankind is created on the sixth day.
 It's inferred that prior to God resting on the seventh day, creating a Sabbath rest to honor Himself and note His confidence in the completion of His creation, God created Mankind (male and female) and instituted marriage where marriage is a command from God to mankind ensuring man is not alone.

 When God created the birds of the air, the fish of the sea, livestock, creeping things and beasts of the earth (land), God said to His Triune Self, "Let Us create man (humankind) in Our image (likeness).
-And let them have dominion over the fish of the sea and over the birds of the heavens (skies) and over the livestock and over all the earth and over every creeping thing that creeps on the earth."
+And let them have dominion (kingly rule like God does over creation) over the fish of the sea and over the birds of the heavens (skies) and over the livestock and over all the earth and over every creeping thing that creeps on the earth."

 So God created man (mankind) in His own image (reflection),